cfengine/documentation/reference/functions/translatepath.markdown

 }
 ```

-**Notes**:
-Takes a string argument with slashes as path separators and translate
-these to the native format for path separators on the host.
-For example
-translatepath("a/b/c") would yield "a/b/c" on Unix platforms, but
-"a\\b\\c" on Windows.

-Be careful when using this function in combination with regular
+**Notes**: Be careful when using this function in combination with regular
 expressions, since backslash is also used as escape character in
 regex's.
-For example, in the regex dir/.abc, the dot represents the
+For example, in the regex `dir/.abc`, the dot represents the
-regular expression "any character", while in the regex dir\\.abc, the
+regular expression "any character", while in the regex `dir\.abc`, the
 backslash-dot represents a literal dot character.